karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

 The fact that this is possible has tripped me up a few times and I keep thinking I have to do something special to fix it, so I thought I'd just write down the conclusion.
 Circuits writing variables is fine because of the variable phase.
 Even though circuits queue cells for processing, writing a variable does not immediately cause the cells that read the variable to be processed; hence, a cell is able to write a variable during iteration of the dirty-cell priority queue without causing issues like having a cell be evaluated multiple times in one frame.

+# Worklist

+ - [ ] Add the ability to edit registers' default values
+ - [ ] A layer's entry state's transitions should be parsed to grab the triggers that cause the state to wake.
+The trigger being set then queues the state for execution so that layers add zero execution cost when they are not being used.
+ - [ ] A layer's "any state" should be able to have scripts.
+This basically just creates a state that executes whenever a layer is active (not in the entry state)

 # Future Plans